Silk Road Tour in Central Asia

 Turkmenistan Tour - Ancient Merv Kiz Kala

 Today, we depart from Ashgabat and drive on the new highway to Mary (360 km, c.
 4h).
 We will then drive to the nearby ruins of Ancient Merv (UNESCO World Heritage Site).
 One of the major archaeological sites of Central Asia, Merv played an important part in the development of the Silk Road for more than 2000 years.
 Within the limits of the archaeological park, which is 1200 ha, we will have a chance to observe all constituent parts of the “wandering city”.
 A series of adjacent cities, which can be roughly divided into the ancient (Erk Kala and Gyaur Kala), the medieval (Sultan Kala with its suburbs), and post-medieval (Abdulla-Khan Kala and Bayram-Ali-Khan Kala), appeared over time as a token of the natural progress of the city from initial stages of its existence to a more advanced level.
 Besides remnants of the cities of Merv, we will visit the VI-IX cc.
 AD forts of Big and Little Kyz-Kalas, excellent examples of the so-called corrugated Koshks; the splendid XII c. mausoleums of Sultan Sanjar and Muhammed ibn-Zeyd, demonstrating exquisite Seljuk period brickwork and architectural décor.
-Later, we head back to Mary to visit the local History Museum, presenting a wide array of archaeological finds as well as interesting ethnographic displays reconstructing the scenes of daily life of the Turkmen population and other minorities of the Murghab oasis.
-In the evening, before dinner, we fly back to Ashgabat (7:35 pm – 8:15 pm).
+Later, we head back to Mary to visit the local History Museum, presenting a wide array of archaeological finds as well as interesting ethnographic displays.
+In the evening, after dinner, we fly back to Ashgabat (9:00 pm – 9:40 pm).

 Hotel Diwan 5* or similar

-Catch a flight from Ashgabat to Dashoguz at 9:50 am (50 min flight).
-We will have Turkmen farewell lunch in Dashoguz at a local restaurant.
+Catch a flight from Ashgabat to Dashoguz at 9:55 am (50-minute flight).
+We will have a Turkmen farewell lunch in Dashoguz at a local restaurant.
 In the afternoon, we transfer to the nearby border with Uzbekistan.
-After crossing the border on foot, we will meet our Uzbek local guide and driver and drive for another hour to Khiva.
-Please note that the border crossing may take a couple of hours.
-Dinner in the old town and overnight in a comfortable hotel, five minutes’ driving distance from the old town.
+Say goodbye to your Turkmen guide.
+Cross the border on foot, and transfer for another hour to Khiva.
+Please note that the crossing may take a couple of hours.
+Check in at the comfortable hotel, located five minutes’ driving distance from the Old Town.
+Dinner in the Old Town, known as Ichan Kala.

 Hotel Farovon 4* or similar

 A jewel of desert architecture, Khiva is one of the most important centers of ancient Khorezm.
 Locals believe that Shem, son of Noah, founded the city when he discovered a freshwater spring in the middle of this vast desert.
 Archeologists believe the city was founded some 2,500 years ago.
 Today, Khiva is the most architecturally intact and tightly packed of Central Asia’s Silk Road cities.
 Its intense blue-and-green tile work ranks as some of the most ornate in Uzbekistan, and the entirety of the Ichan-Kala – the inner city – is listed as a UNESCO World Heritage Site.
 It also has the feel of a movie set or an open-air museum.
 Khiva is full of incredible architecture, and today we will get the chance to see it all.
-Our tour focuses on the walled Ichan-Kala, within which more than 60 historic monuments and hundreds of centuries-old houses are preserved.
-You will also have time to wander around this fabled town.
+The focus of our tour is the walled Ichan-Kala, within which more than 60 historic monuments and hundreds of centuries-old houses are preserved.
+You will also have time on your own to wander around this fabled town.

 Hotel Farovon 4* or similar